facebookincubator/TTPForge/docs/testing.md

 If an existing exported function is updated to support `github.com/spf13/ afero`, the associated tests for that function should be updated so that the existing tests still work properly.
-In the event that a test needs to be deprecated or removed, an issue should be created to ensure that there aren't any unknown issues with doing that.